brunorabelo/Matching-Under-Constraints/Matching under constraints.md

 **Task 10**: *what happens if we try to run the algorithm with the 4/5-rule constraint?*

-​	It will just doesn't work.
+​	It will just not work.
 The algorithm doesn't find a fixed point because of the way we altered the set of preferences of $S$.